launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 <a name="getFeatureFlag"></a>
 # **getFeatureFlag**
-> FeatureFlag getFeatureFlag(projectKey, featureFlagKey, environmentKeyQuery)
+> FeatureFlag getFeatureFlag(projectKey, featureFlagKey, env)

 Get a single feature flag by key.